 “Should we go?”
 Dave asked Tony.
 Tony made no effort to reply.

 He reached up to touch her cheek, but Jean’s hand shot out like a flash and seized his wrist.

 She manoeuvred his hand back down to the ground and stood, letting her hair fall back in front of her face.

-Andy stayed seated for a minute, staring at the floor, but then he stood up too and turned to face her.
-On any other day he’d be taller than her, but today Jean had the edge in her high heels.
+Andy stayed seated for a minute, staring at the floor, but then he stood up too.
+He was just barely taller than Jean in her high heels.

 “We could go,” offered Dave after a long silence.
 He began to gather up his equipment without turning to face them.